ungoogled-software/ungoogled-chromium/README.md

 * Force all pop-ups into tabs
 * Disable [Safe Browsing](//en.wikipedia.org/wiki/Google_Safe_Browsing)
     * See the [FAQ](FAQ.md#why-is-safe-browsing-disabled)
-* Disable WebRTC
-    * This will be configurable in the future.
+* Disable WebRTC (will be configurable in the future [#179](//github.com/Eloston/ungoogled-chromium/issues/179))
-* Disable intranet redirect detector
+* Disable intranet redirect detector (extraneous DNS requests)
-    * Prevents unnecessary invalid DNS requests to the DNS server.
     * This breaks captive portal detection, but captive portals still work.
 * Add more URL schemes allowed for saving
-    * Note that this generally works only for the MHTML option, since an MHTML page is generated from the rendered page and not the original cached page like the HTML option.
 * (Iridium Browser feature change) Prevent URLs with the `trk:` scheme from connecting to the Internet
     * Also prevents any URLs with the top-level domain `qjz9zk` (as used in domain substitution) from attempting a connection.
 * (Iridium and Inox feature change) Prevent pinging of IPv6 address when detecting the availability of IPv6
-* Support for building Debian and Ubuntu packages
+* Support for building Linux packages for multiple distributions (work in progress)
-    * Creates a separate package `chrome-sandbox` for the SUID sandbox
-        * Not necessary to install if the kernel option `unprivileged_userns_clone` is enabled
-* Windows support with these changes:
+* Windows support
-    * Build `wow_helper.exe` from source instead of using the pre-built version
-    * Skip swapping DLL imports (requires `swapimport.exe`, which is usually obtained from Google)
-    * Build `yasm.exe` from source instead of using the pre-built version
-    * Use user-provided building utilities instead of the ones bundled with Chromium (currently `gperf` and `bison`)
-    * Do not set the Zone Identifier on downloaded files (which is a hassle to unset)
+    * Does not set the Zone Identifier on downloaded files

 **NOTE: Although it is the top priority to eliminate bugs and privacy-invading code, there will be those that slip by due to the fast-paced growth and evolution of the Chromium project.**

 ### Supported platforms and distributions
 * Linux
-    * Debian
-    * Ubuntu
-    * Arch Linux (no packages yet)
-    * Other distributions: semi-statically-linked builds
-        * This build statically links the libraries provided by Google with source code available.
-It is not a full statically-linked binary.
-Done via `is_official_build=true` GN flag
 * Windows
 * macOS